-Finance Lease A lease that transfers substantially all of the risks and rewards of ownership of a non-current asset to the lessee (the person or organisation leasing the asset).
+Finance Lease A lease that transfers substantially all of the risks and rewards of ownership of a

 The local authority financial year commences on 1st April and finishes on 31st Financial Year help with the cost of providing services and capital projects.
 Some Government grants have restrictions on how they may be used, whilst others are general purpose.